The 50 Most Beloved TV Couples of All Time

 Despite mounting tension, we couldn't help but be touched when Sun gave Jin a phrasebook and their walls came down at the end of the first season.
 Then, in the final season, they tragically died together in a sinking submarine, choosing one another even though it meant a certain death.
 The other couples on Lost don't even come close to this pair.

 Willow and Tara, Buffy the Vampire Slayer

 While Buffy (Sarah Michelle Gellar) got attention for her contentious relationships with Angel (David Boreanaz) and Spike (James Marsters), the best couple from Buffy the Vampire Slayer was, without question, Willow (Alyson Hannigan) and Tara (Amber Benson).
 Willow began as a shy and timid high schooler, but we saw the character blossom into a powerful witch after coupling up with Tara in college.
 Though Tara met her tragic end in Season 6, witnessing Willow go evil as a result was one of the most expertly-crafted dramatic turns of the entire series.

 Randall and Beth, This Is Us

 Randall (Sterling K. Brown) and Beth (Susan Kelechi Watson) are, without question, the strongest couple on This Is Us.
-The show's unique structure has assured fans that the duo will make it no matter what, as they've been seen happily together in flash-forwards.
+The show's unique structure has assured fans that the duo will make it no matter what, as they're still happily together in flash-forwards.
 Knowing that allows viewers to watch them without any feelings of foreboding doom.
-And while we may know where Randall and Beth end up, the joy is watching them get there.
+But while we may know where Randall and Beth end up, the joy is in watching them get there.